valentynkt/BackendGarden/content/notes/JWT in .NET Core.md

 In the code above, line 3 read our settings and register the `JwtTokenConfig` as a [[Singleton Pattern|Singleton]] in the [[Dependency Injection]] (DI) container.

 Lines 5 to 8 set the default to authenticate and challenge schemes to `Bearer` in this application.
-Lines 9 to 24 configure the [[Json Web Tokens|JWT]] Bearer token, especially the token validation parameters.
+Lines 9 to 24 configure the [[JSON Web Tokens|JWT]] Bearer token, especially the token validation parameters.
 I would like to point out the following attributes.

 - `RequireHttpsMetadata`: the default value is `true`, which means that the authentication requires HTTPS for the metadata address or authority.
-- `SaveToken`: the default value is `true`, which saves the [[Json Web Tokens|JWT]] access token in the current `HttpContext`, so that we can retrieve it using the method `await HttpContext.GetTokenAsync(“Bearer”, “access_token”)` or something similar.
-If we want to set the `SaveToken` to be `false`, then we can save the [[Json Web Tokens|JWT]] access token in claims, and then retrieve its value using the method: `User.FindFirst("access_token")?.Value`.
+- `SaveToken`: the default value is `true`, which saves the [[JSON Web Tokens|JWT]] access token in the current `HttpContext`, so that we can retrieve it using the method `await HttpContext.GetTokenAsync(“Bearer”, “access_token”)` or something similar.
+If we want to set the `SaveToken` to be `false`, then we can save the [[JSON Web Tokens|JWT]] access token in claims, and then retrieve its value using the method: `User.FindFirst("access_token")?.Value`.
 - `TokenValidationParameters`: this object sets the parameters used to validate identity tokens.
 The meaning for each property is self-explanatory.
 One thing I want to mention is the `ClockSkew` property.
 I set its value to be one minute, which gives an allowance time for the token expiration validation.
 I have an integration test for this property, and you can play with it.

 Then we move on and add the `app.UseAuthentication()` method in the `Startup.Configure` method like below.